 By: Lucy VanRegenmorter

-This article is part of the Summer 2021 Magazine Issue Series.
-Read the full issue here.
+This article is part of the Summer 2021 Magazine Issue Series in addition to the “Throwback Thursday” series.
+Read the full Summer 2021 magazine here.

 It happens.
 You’re having lunch with a friend and notice a stray hair on her black shirt.
 It’s driving you crazy.
 You just have to take it off.
 “Sorry, my OCD was going crazy!” you say, wiping it away.
 You laugh.
 But you’ve never actually been diagnosed with OCD—because you don’t have it.